alan-turing-institute/trustworthy-assurance/docs/dmh-report/executive-summary.md

 Our report is structured as follows:

-* [Chapter 1 (Introduction)](chapter-1.md) establishes the background context and conceptual foundations for the report, while also outlining the many challenges that exist for researchers, developers, and policy-makers/regulators working in the domain of digital mental healthcare.
+- [Chapter 1 (Introduction)](chapter-1.md) establishes the background context and conceptual foundations for the report, while also outlining the many challenges that exist for researchers, developers, and policy-makers/regulators working in the domain of digital mental healthcare.
-* [Chapter 2 (Presenting Trustworthy Assurance)](chapter-2.md) introduces the framework and methodology of 'Trustworthy Assurance'.
+- [Chapter 2 (Presenting Trustworthy Assurance)](chapter-2.md) introduces the framework and methodology of 'Trustworthy Assurance'.
 The framework includes a model of a typical project lifecycle involving a data-driven technology (e.g. health and well-being app), and a discussion of several ethical principles, known as the SAFE-D principles.
 The framework serves as a guide to our methodology for developing an assurance case that promotes trustworthy goals associated with DMHTs.
-Finally, this chapter also includes an important discussion about 'argument patterns', which support the material presented in [Chapter 5](chapter-5.md).
+Finally, this chapter also includes an important discussion about 'argument patterns', which supports the material presented in [Chapter 5](chapter-5.md).
-* [Chapter 3 (Applying Trustworthy Assurance)](chapter-3.md) presents findings from a research sub-project conducted with students and administrators from UK Universities.
+- [Chapter 3 (Applying Trustworthy Assurance)](chapter-3.md) presents findings from a research sub-project conducted with students and administrators from UK Universities.
 These engagement events explored the application of trustworthy assurance to the procurement of DMHTs for use in the higher education (HE) sector, as well as general attitudes and perceptions towards the use of data-driven technologies in higher education.
 A series of recommendations accompany our thematic analysis.
-* [Chapter 4 (Co-Designing Trustworthy Assurance)](chapter-4.md) broadens the scope from the previous chapter to present research findings from a series of stakeholder engagement events carried out with regulators and policy-makers, developers, researchers, and users with lived experience of DMHTs.
+- [Chapter 4 (Co-Designing Trustworthy Assurance)](chapter-4.md) broadens the scope from the previous chapter to present research findings from a series of stakeholder engagement events carried out with regulators and policy-makers, developers, researchers, and users with lived experience of DMHTs.
 As with the previous chapter, a set of recommendations accompanies our thematic analysis.
-* [Chapter 5 (Developing Trustworthy Assurance)](chapter-5.md) introduces, motivates, and explains two argument patterns that are intended to help project teams meet objectives for fair and explainable DMHTs.
+- [Chapter 5 (Developing Trustworthy Assurance)](chapter-5.md) introduces, motivates, and explains two argument patterns that are intended to help project teams meet objectives for fair and explainable DMHTs.
 This chapter also connects the argument patterns to existing and relevant legislation and regulation (e.g. Equality Act 2010).

 !!! info "Examples"